What to Expect: Your Guide to MAC Lung Disease Treatment

 Being diagnosed with MAC lung disease is overwhelming for many people.
 The good news is that most infections with Mycobacterium avium complex (MAC) bacteria respond to prescription drugs (antibiotics) if they are taken as planned.
-With treatment, typical MAC lung disease is cured in more than 80 percent of cases.1
+With the right treatment for MAC, typical MAC lung disease is cured in more than 80 percent of cases.1

-The best way to ensure your treatment plan is successful is to work with your doctor.
+The best way to ensure your therapy plan is successful is to work with your doctor.
 They can answer any questions that come up and monitor your treatment response.
-They can also adjust the plan if needed to help create something you can stick with over time.
+They can also adjust the medication plan if needed to help create something you can stick with over time.

 Not everyone with MAC lung disease will treat it right away.
-In some cases there are no symptoms or they are mild.
-Since the antibiotics used to treat it have many side effects and need to be taken regularly, some people wait to start treatment.1-3
+In some cases, there are no symptoms, or they are mild.
+Since the antibiotics used to treat it have many side effects and need to be taken regularly, some people wait to start this treatment for MAC.1-3

 However, without treatment, half or more cases will progress within 2 to 10 years.
 This means that most people will eventually need to treat their MAC lung disease.1-3

-You and your doctor will take several factors into account when making a decision about treatment.
+You and your doctor will take several factors into account when making a decision about your therapy.
 These include whether you:1-3

 - Have more severe disease with more areas of the lungs impacted